 The University is developing a new and improved approach to internal campus communications.
-Today@Brown is a new email digest delivered daily to all students, faculty and staff at Brown, with its pilot 1st Release on October 25, 2017.
+Today@Brown is an email digest delivered daily to all students, faculty and staff at Brown.

-The immediate goals of the 1st Release of Today@Brown are responsive to three common concerns that arose from surveys and conversations with students, faculty and staff:
+The immediate goals of the 1st Release of Today@Brown were responsive to three common concerns that arose from surveys and conversations with students, faculty and staff:

 - Begin to reduce the large number of emails that students, faculty and staff receive daily.

 - Make it easier to find important, high-priority information that is essential to the work of a student, faculty or staff member.

 - Introduce structure to the volume of information community members receive to make it easier to scan and digest.

 The 1st Release included an initial set of features responsive to these concerns.
 The features included: